-For more than three decades, we have been committed to improving the health of millions of the world's poorest people through collaborative partnerships with local communities, national governments, civil society organizations, and private-sector counterparts.
+RTI is committed to improving the health of the world's poorest people through collaborative partnerships with local communities, national governments, civil society organizations, and private-sector counterparts.

 Our health experts focus on guiding effective policy formulation; improving the use of scarce financial resources in the health sector; strengthening health systems; preventing and controlling HIV/AIDS, malaria, tuberculosis, and neglected tropical diseases; and supporting reproductive and maternal and child health programs.